You must submit an application if you will be a NEW student at a:

 The preferences that a school offers are listed on its My School DC school profile.
 How you rank a school does not impact whether you are eligible for a preference at that school.

 The preference order for charter schools varies by school.
-For all DCPS schools except dual-language schools, the order is:
+For most DCPS schools the order is:

 - In-boundary with a sibling already attending the school (PK3 and PK4 only)